 - Assist the trainer only when requested by the trainer

-- Be aware of the feelings of the client being observed.
+- Be aware of the feelings of the client.
 The presence of a student may be intimidating and uncomfortable for them.
 Students are to be discreet and observe from a reasonable distance to give the trainer and client room to train

 Students have joined Fitness Australia “student membership”.
 The tasks undertaken by the students are at a mentor’s discretion however the students are not covered for insurance purposes other than as a volunteer/visitor to the organisation under public liability insurance.